 This demonstrates that while Brexit may be all those outside of the UK hear in the news about this country, and while it may pose challenges if we leave the EU, businesses can see far past this and are confident in the country’s ability to drive sustainable business growth.

 From an immigration stance, the UK makes it straightforward for businesses outside of the EEA to bring staff to the UK as their sole representative.
 The Representative of an Overseas Business Visa is intended for this precise purpose and enables an employee to remain in the UK for an initial duration of three years, which can be extended for a further two years.
 Once that individual has gained five years into total in the UK, they will then be able to apply for permanent settlement.
 Importantly, those on a Representative of an Overseas Business Visa can bring their dependent family also.
-Furthermore, once the branch is setup and established, the overseas business entity can then utilise the Tier 2 Sponsor License or the Tier 2 Intra-company Transfer Visa scheme to bring new staff members to the UK.
+Furthermore, once the branch is setup and established, the overseas business entity can then utilise the Sponsor Licence or the Tier 2 Intra-company Transfer Visa scheme to bring new staff members to the UK.

 There are a number of criteria which must be met to be eligible for this Visa, including proving that the parent business is principally based outside of the UK and the individual has a high-level of industry knowledge and experience.